Cartesian Linearly Distributive Categories: Revisited

 \subsection{Mix}

 The categorical semantics of many variants of MLL can be expressed using (symmetric) LDCs.
-An important one of these variants is MLL with the MIX rule $A\ot B \dashv A\parr B$, which is equivalent to the nullary MIX rule $\Bot\dashv \bone$ in the presence of the cut rule.
+Among these variants, an important one is MLL with the MIX rule $A\ot B \dashv A\parr B$, which is equivalent to the nullary MIX rule $\Bot\dashv \bone$ in the presence of the cut rule.
 As such, this amounts to asking that our LDC has a map from the $\parr$-unit to the $\otimes$-unit.

 \begin{definition}\cite[Def 6.2]{Cockett_Seely_1997} A LDC is {\bf mix} if there is a map $m\c\Bot\rarr\bone$, called the {\bf nullary mix map}, such that the following diagram commutes:

 The induced natural transformation $\mix_{A,B}\c A\ot B\rarr A\parr B$, defined by the equivalent composites above, is called the {\bf mix map}. \end{definition}